Julian/lean-across-the-board/docs/api.rst

     positions.

-.. definition:: chess.board.board_repr_instance
+.. definition:: board_repr_instance

-.. definition:: chess.board.board_repr_pieces
+.. definition:: board_repr_pieces

     A board’s ``pieces`` is a “vector”, so ``vec_repr`` is used to represent it.

-.. definition:: chess.board.has_equiv
+.. definition:: has_equiv

-.. definition:: chess.board.has_mem
+.. definition:: has_mem

-.. definition:: chess.board.height
+.. definition:: height

     The height of the board.

-.. definition:: chess.board.reduce
+.. definition:: reduce

     The state of the board, where pieces of the same type are equivalent

-.. definition:: chess.board.width
+.. definition:: width

     The width of the board.